ni/data-record-ad/docs/IO Plugin Tutorial.md

 <img src="https://user-images.githubusercontent.com/15633959/155563213-51f3553a-9ce0-4882-b24b-fa4ab907ba98.png" width="800">

 #### Cleanup Session
 This is the state that runs before reconfigure and/or after process while shutting down.
 It is where you should close/cleanup any session resources that were opened in _Configure Session_.
-No changes are necessary to _Cleanup Sessio_n for our plugin.
+No changes are necessary to _Cleanup Session_ for our plugin.

 ![image](https://user-images.githubusercontent.com/15633959/155563913-7a1c308e-4968-42a7-994c-ac2d5a5abaca.png)